 The revealed aspect of Torah is the rational intellectual aspect of every subject in Torah, encompassing not only the life of a person from his conception to his burial, but also all matters pertaining to the entire creation.
 The hidden aspect of Torah lies in its divine intellect, which differs essentially from human intellect, and therefore cannot be fathomed.

-G-d gave us the wisdom, understanding and knowledge to discern Him from nature, its beauty and wondrous processes, by deeply contemplating His creations as in the verses, "How great are your works," (Psalms 92:6) "How manifold are your works" (Psalms 104:24).
-This is the secret of prayer -- an outpouring of the soul and cleaving to the Master of the Worlds.
-In addition, there are also certain kabbalistic meditations (kavanot) and methods (using divine names and permutations, for example) available to the initiate for ascending through the various stages of prayer and expanding one's G-d-consciousness.
+G‑d gave us the wisdom, understanding and knowledge to discern Him from nature, its beauty and wondrous processes, by deeply contemplating His creations, as in the verses “How great are Your works” (Psalms 92:6) and “How manifold are Your works” (Psalms 104:24).
+This is the secret of prayer—an outpouring of the soul and cleaving to the Master of the Worlds.
+In addition, there are also certain Kabbalistic meditations (kavanot) and methods (using divine names and permutations, for example) available to the initiate for ascending through the various stages of prayer and expanding one’s G‑d-consciousness.

-Jewish mysticism, in general, and the Zohar, in particular, helps to realize this purpose of the soul by teaching us how to recognize the spirituality of matter.
-Kabbala explains that in every physical thing, even the inanimate, there is a "soul," which is the creative force that has brought it into being ex nihilo, and which constantly keeps it from reverting back to its former state of non-existence.
-It is this spark of G-dliness that is the true essence and reality of all things.
-And when physical matter is used for a sublime purpose or deed in accordance with the Will of the Creator, this spark is revealed.
-In fact, kabbalists are renowned for their strict adherence to the minutiae of the law, often going far beyond the basic requirement of the law in their fulfillment.
-A basic tenet of Kabbala, and of the Zohar, in particular, therefore, is that G-d can be grasped better through deed (the fulfillment of mitzvot) than through meditation.
+Jewish mysticism in general, and the Zohar in particular, helps to realize this purpose of the soul by teaching us how to recognize the spirituality of matter.
+Kabbalah explains that in every physical thing, even the inanimate, there is a “soul,” which is the creative force that has brought it into being ex nihilo, and which constantly keeps it from reverting back to its former state of nonexistence.
+It is this spark of G‑dliness that is the true essence and reality of all things.
+And when physical matter is used for a sublime purpose or deed in accordance with the will of the Creator, this spark is revealed.
+In fact, Kabbalists are renowned for their strict adherence to the minutiae of the law, often going far beyond the basic requirement of the law in their fulfillment.
+A basic tenet of Kabbalah, and of the Zohar in particular, therefore, is that G‑d can be grasped better through deed (the fulfillment of mitzvot) than through meditation.

 [Translation and commentary by Moshe Miller.]